-(1) For HUD housing programs, a geo- graphical location within the jurisdiction of a unit of general local government (but not the entire jurisdiction) designated in ordinances, or other local documents as a neighborhood, village, or similar geographical designation.
+(1) For HUD housing programs, a geo-graphical location within the jurisdiction of a unit of general local government (but not the entire jurisdiction) designated in ordinances, or other local documents as a neighborhood, village, or similar geographical designation.

-(2) For HUD community development programs, see the definition, if provided, in the regulations for the applicable community development program, or the definition for this term in 24 CFR 570.204(c)(1).
+(2) For HUD community development programs, see the definition, if pro- vided, in the regulations for the applicable community development pro- gram, or the definition for this term in 24 CFR employment opportunities.

-New hires mean full-time employees for permanent, temporary or seasonal employment opportunities.
+New hires mean full-time employees for permanent, temporary or seasonal